How to leave your workplace for the last time.

 - Have a last chat with your boss.
 Where relevant, discuss the possibility of returning as a freelance consultant.

 - Find out which remaining work tasks you need to accomplish before you leave.

-- Know to whom you need to transfer your responsibilities.
+- Know to whom you need to transfer your responsibilities and start doing so.

 - Contact business partners & clients about the change in contact person on your now ex-projects.
 Start with the contacts you know are hiring.
 Ask for job referrals at the same time and attach your newly-updated resume.
 A nice touch is to remind them of some success you had with them or for them, and then thank them for their business during your time at the company.

 - Say goodbye to colleagues.
 If possible, take time to walk around the office on your last day and say goodbye personally.
 Then send a goodbye email to people out of the office or at another location.
 Ask for referrals and attach your updated resume.
 You never know where a job lead can come from.

 - Get all your colleagues’ and business partners’ contact information and connect with them on social media so that you can network with them later during your job search.